-UN climate summit: PM Narendra Modi to soon address world leaders
+UN climate summit: PM Narendra Modi to soon address world leaders in New York

 He is expected to outline India’s environment and climate policies, and the action taken since the 2015 Paris Agreement.